benmvp/benmvp.com/_posts/2015-12-27-iterators-iterables.md

 You can think of the default `Symbol.iterator()` method just like the default `toString()` method. `toString()` provides a custom way to serialize any object to a string. `Symbol.iterator()` provides a custom way to iterate over an object.

 The TC-39 committee chose `Symbol.iterator()` for backwards compatibility.
 They could've chosen a friendlier name like `iterator()` or `iter()` to be more like `toString()`, but there was a good chance that there would be existing JavaScript code out in the wild using those method names.
 That code of course would be doing something different, so when it ran on an ES6 JavaScript engine, it would break.
 As we'll learn in a future article, Symbols are new to ES6 as well and are guaranteed to be unique.
 Therefore there was no possibility of existing code having a naming conflict.
-The `toString()` method has existed in the language from the very beginning
+The `toString()` method has existed in the language from the very beginning.

 ### Using the default iterator